Cities Skylines Campus Review

 While we all are waiting for any news on the next DLC (or probably Cities Skylines 2 as some rumors suggest) I decided to review the latest existing expansion for the game – Cities Skylines Campus.

-This expansion is focused on Cities Skylines education.
-Players get much more options in regards to universities, education becomes a meaningful of both the social life of your city and its actual layout.
+This expansion is focused on education.
+Players get much more options in regards to Cities Skylines universities and education becomes meaningful for both the social life of your city and its actual layout.

 But campus areas aren’t the only new feature in this DLC.